 In this 2DEG, there are no other donor electrons, therefore, the mobility of the electrons in this region is very high.
 This heterostructure helps to achieve high electron mobility in HEMTs.
-The figure below shows the different bandgaps and 2DEG in HEMTs.

 The two semiconductors used in the HEMT structure possess the same lattice constant or spacing between atoms.
 If there is a mismatch in the lattice constants, it leads to conduction band discontinuities, deep-level traps, and ultimately results in HEMT performance degradation.